terminal42/escargot/README.md

 $escargot->crawl();
 ```

-#### Events
+### Events

 You might be wondering how you can access the results of your crawl process.
-In Escargot, `crawl()` does not return
+In `Escargot`, `crawl()` does not return
 anything but instead, everything is event based which lets you decide exactly on what you want to do with the results
 that are collected along the way.
-Currently there are `4` different core events:
+Currently there are `4` different events:

+* `PreRequestEvent`

+  This event is dispatched before a request is dispatched.
+  You have access to `Escargot` itself and the `CrawlUri` which is about to be requested.
+You may abort this request
+  by calling `$event->abortRequest()` which will also stop event propagation.

-* `SuccessfulResponseEvent`
+* `ResponseEvent`

-  The probably most important event for you as it is dispatched whenever a response arrived successfully.
+  The probably most important event for you as it is dispatched whenever a response chunk (!) arrived.
-  You have access to `Escargot` itself, the resulting instance of `ResponseInterface` and also the `CrawlUri` which
-  contains the URI that was crawled and the information on what level and on what URI it was found.

-* `UnsuccessfulResponseEvent`

-  This event is dispatched when a response was not successful.
-Not successful in that case means any response that
-  did not return the HTTP status code `200`.
-It's a good place to e.g. log dead links and more.
-  You have access to `Escargot` itself, the resulting instance of `ResponseInterface` and also the `CrawlUri` which
+  You have access to `Escargot` itself, the resulting instance of `ResponseInterface`, the current `ChunkInterface` and
-  contains the URI that was crawled and the information on what level and on what URI it was found.
+  also the `CrawlUri` which  contains the URI that was crawled and the information on what level and on what URI it was found.

 * `FinishedCrawlingEvent`